 Being able to remove the shades versus something like tinted window films is a big plus.
 There will be many times of the year we don’t want to block out the sun.
 Being full-time RVers, we often find ourselves in colder weather and, in those times, appreciate the sunlight’s warmth along with the propane savings it brings.

 The EZ Snap shades roll up and can be tucked away in a storage compartment, adding barely any weight to the RV versus having awnings attached to all the windows.

 For us, the EZ Snap shades aren’t a perfect solution.
 Here are several drawbacks we discovered:

-Number 1 Issue – When sitting close to the shade the outside view is too obstructed by the mesh.
+Number 1 Issue – The outside view is obstructed by the mesh when sitting close to the shade.
 We bought an RV with large windows so we could enjoy the views.
 We love to sit with our morning tea/coffee and watch the wildlife or admire the scenery.

 Both these problems are solved by removing the shade in the morning and reattaching later when the sun starts to stream in.
-However, it is tedious considering the number of snaps that need to be undone.
+However, considering the number of snaps that need to be undone is tedious.
 Maybe the issue could be solved with magnetic tabs instead of snaps; I’m not sure.

 EZ Snap RV Window Shade Pros and Cons